noobaa/noobaa-core/PULL_REQUEST_TEMPLATE.md

 - Besides making the world a better place it also ...

 ### Checklist
-*Notice 1: you can create the PR and keep pushing commits until all relevant items are marked*
-*Notice 2: Mark N/A for irrelevant items below*
-*Notice 3: Feel free to delete these notices in the PR*

 - Code:
  - [ ] User Experience: **Taken a moment to think the effects on our user**
  - [ ] Failure handling and Comments on non trivial sections: